Chunyu-Lin-bjtu/autoware-wiki/Calibration(EN).md

 　　　(4) Hold "w" and rotate the viewpoint upwards to see the point clouds on the checkerboard.<br>
 　　　(5) ↑, ↓, ←, →, PgUp, PgDn, a, d, w, s key to correct the checkerboard to a viewable position.<br>
 　　　　　At this time, if you adjust not only the middle-lower, but also the right, left, upper<br>
-　　　　　and lower pose to the position where the checker board can be seen, the later operation<br>
+　　　　　and lower pose to the position where the checker board can be seen, the later<br>
-　　　　　becomes easy.
+　　　　　operation becomes easy.

 　　![fig. 3.7.5](https://github.com/CPFL/Autoware/wiki/images_Calibration/fig3_7_5.png)

 3.8　Press the Grab button to capture the camera image and Velodyne point clouds.<br>
 　　　When fail to capture, you can cancel with the Remove button.<br>
-　　　*If the checkerboard image is missing and the intersection of the checker can not be<br>
+　　　*If the checkerboard image is missing and the intersection of the checker can not<br>
-　　　　acquired, Grab can not be done.
+　　　　be acquired, Grab can not be done.

 3.9　The lower-left Grabbed Camera Image Panel displays the captured camera image.<br>
 　　　A tab of "Image_0" has been created.<br>